flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/atc-comm.md

 ![ATC COMM](../../assets/a32nx-briefing/mcdu/mcdu-atc-comm.png)

-This page is will not be documented in this guide.
+This page will not be documented in this guide.

 Use our [Hoppie ACARS Guide](../../../fbw-a32nx/feature-guides/hoppie.md) instead.